Distributionally Robust and Multi-Objective Nonnegative Matrix Factorization: Numerical Experiments

 \item piano$\_$Mary is a recording at the third author's house.

 \end{itemize}

+Table~\ref{tab:audio} reports the results, exactly as done in the last columns of Table~\ref{tab:dtm}, except that it also reports the standard deviation among 10 random initializations.

-For these datasets, the results are even more striking than for the sparse text datasets in Section~\ref{sec:sparse}.
-In particular, DR-NMF has on average an error higher by about 10\% compared to both IS-NMF and KL-NMF, while KL-NMF (resp.\@ IS-NMF) has on average an increase in IS error of 147\% (resp.\@ 186\%).
-As we will see in the next section, using DR-NMF allows to obtain much more robust results than using IS-NMF or KL-NMF alone.
+For these data sets, the results are even more striking than for the sparse text data sets in Section~\ref{sec:sparse}.
+In particular, DR-NMF has on average an error higher by about 10\% compared to both IS-NMF and KL-NMF, while KL-NMF (resp.\@ IS-NMF) has on average an increase in IS error of 149\% (resp.\@ 179\%). \ngi{Moreover, DR-NMF is more robust in the sense that its standard deviation is significantly lower.
+This shows that by taking into account different objectives, DR-NMF is less sensitive to initialization.}

+As we will see in the next section, using DR-NMF allows to obtain more robust results than using IS-NMF or KL-NMF alone.